khaeru/genno/doc/usage.rst

 - Every edge has a direction; *from* one node *to* another.
 - There are no recursive loops in the graph; i.e. no node is its own ancestor.

-In the reporting graph, every node represents a **task**, usually a :class:`tuple` wherein the first element is a :class:`callable` like a function.
+In the reporting graph, every node represents a **computation**; usually a :class:`tuple` called a **task** wherein the first element is a :class:`callable` like a function.
 This callable can be:

 - a numerical *calculation* operating on one or more Quantities;
-- more generally, a *computation*, including other actions like transforming data formats, reading and writing files, writing plots, etc.
+- more generally, an *operator*, including other actions like transforming data formats, reading and writing files, writing plots, etc.

 Other elements in the task tuple are passed, in the same order, as positional arguments to the callable.